 OPEL also demonstrated its single-axis rooftop tracker capability in 2009, with an installation on a school roof in Connecticut.
 After one year of operations, the installation is performing as expected, providing electricity at a reduced cost to the school system.
-OPEL's solar tracking systems provide a way for customers to increase the kWh production of most solar projects by 20-40% over fixed solar installations.
-Interest in solar tracking systems in the United States has grown significantly in the last year.
+OPEL's solar tracking systems, roof mounted or ground mounted, provide a way for customers to increase the kWh production of most solar projects by 20-40% over fixed solar installations.
+Interest in solar tracking systems in the United States has grown significantly in the last year, and OPEL will be a beneficiary of that growth.

-OPEL believes that the financing of solar projects is starting to pick up and that the U.S. alternative energy stimulus package, individual State incentive programs, as well as the revised Ontario Standard Offer, will stimulate growth in North America.
+OPEL believes that the financing of solar projects is starting to gain momentum and support and that the U.S. alternative energy stimulus package, individual State incentive programs, as well as the revised Ontario Standard Offer, will stimulate growth in North America.
 We are concentrating our sales efforts for both solar panels and tracker systems in those locations in Europe and North America that have active feed-in tariffs or alternative energy stimulus packages.

 OPEL believes that we are close to, or ahead of, the other competitors producing concentrated solar panels as no single competitor has a much larger installed base.
-Our greatest competition is from standard silicon panels which make up more than 90% of the currently installed base.
+While our greatest competition is from standard silicon panels which make up more than 90% of the currently installed base.
+OPEL also offers a full line of single and dual axis tracking systems to use with its HCPV panels or any other panel types, which in certain locations OPEL also sells.

-Significant Events in 2010
+Significant Events During 2010